 - Dorniani D, Saifullah B, Barahuie F, Arulselvan P, Hussein MZ, Fakurazi S & Twyman LJ (2016) Graphene Oxide-Gallic Acid Nanodelivery System for Cancer Therapy..
 Nanoscale Research Letters, 11(1), 491-491.
 View this article in WRRO

 - Twyman LJ & Zheng X (2016) A convenient synthesis of a porphyrin cross-linked polymer, its application as a size selective heterogeneous catalyst and a comparison with a porphyrin-cored hyperbranched polymer.
 Supramolecular Chemistry, 28(7-8), 617-623.

-- Mann G, Twyman LJ & Gale PA (2016) Controlling microenvironments and modifying anion binding selectivities using core functionalised hyperbranched polymers.
-Chem.
-Commun., 52(36), 6131-6133.
-View this article in White Rose Research Online
+- Twyman LJ, Mann G & Gale PA (2016) Controlling microenvironments and modifying anion binding selectivities using core functionalised hyperbranched polymers.
+Chemical Communications (London), 52, 6131-6133.
+View this article in WRRO

 - Waris G, Siddiqi HM, Twyman LJ, Hussain R, Akhter Z & Butt MS (2013) Novel flame retardant poly(thiourea-sulfone-imide)s for high temperature applications: synthesis and characterization.
 TURKISH JOURNAL OF CHEMISTRY, 37(6), 946-958.

 - Ellis A & Twyman LJ (2013) Probing Dense Packed Limits of a Hyperbranched Polymer through Ligand Binding and Size Selective Catalysis..
 Macromolecules (Washington, DC, U. S.), 46(17), 7055-7074.